dgnsrekt/nitter_scraper/README.md

 This library is a work around for anyone who enjoyed the simplicity of the [twitter-scraper](https://github.com/bisguzar/twitter-scraper/) library and needs a quick replacement until it comes back up.
 Nitter Scraper leverages running a docker instance of [nitter](https://github.com/zedeus/nitter) to scrape tweets and profile information.
 I attempted to make the api work as closely as possible to the original to minimize refactoring of other projects.

 ## Use Nitter Scraper with docker
 If you have docker installed you can use the NitterDockerContainer manager.
 It takes care of starting/stoping a local nitter docker container and provides the address to scrape from.
-If you don't use the NitterDockerContainer the get_tweets and get_profile methods will resolve to https://nitter.net
+If you don't use the NitterDockerContainer the get_tweets and get_profile methods will resolve to scraping from https://nitter.net

 ```
 from nitter_scraper import NitterDockerContainer, get_tweets